oxford24/oxford24.github.io/act_cfp.md

 The full two-page pdf extended abstract submissions and up to 14 page proceedings submissions are both due by the submissions deadline of March 29 11:59pm aoe.

-Please contact the organisers for more information:
+Please contact the Programme Committee Chairs for more information:
 David Jaz Myers (Abu Dhabi) and Michael Johnson (Sydney).

 ## Programme Committee